humptydumptyeiz/pNeAsync/README.md

 **Arguments**
-1. array to iterate over.
+1. list - array to iterate over.
 2. factorList - it is an array each of whose element is an object of the form -

         {
-          arg:        // argument to pass to async function for each element,
+          argFoo:     // function which takes in each element of the list
-          foo:        // async function to call with arg,
+          foo:        // async function which takes the value returned by argFoo as argument }
-          typeOfArg:  // if it is === 'value' then the arg value will be used as the argument of foo else elem[arg]
-                     // will be used
-        }
 3. failFast - default value is ``true``.
 When ``true`` the function will throw errors and instead of handling them and will cause exception.